zzkcaesar/Caesar_prompt/README.md

 # Caesar_prompt
-This is the collection of LLM prompt which collect by Caesar
+This is the collection of LLM prompt which collected by Caesar

 # ***how to use LearnModel.Pdl?***